 Briceño’s union went on to pay nearly $1 million in damages and legal fees stemming from the lawsuit, a ruling the organization unsuccessfully appealed.

-Though she has an established history of workplace discrimination as a labor leader, Briceño is now running for the DNC on a platform of inclusivity, the Beacon noted.
+Though she has an established history of workplace discrimination as a labor leader, Briceño is now running for the DNC on a of inclusivity, the Beacon noted.

 She is receiving widespread support from the Democratic establishment including California Democratic representatives Gil Cisneros, Harley Rouda, and Mike Levin.